Ran0421/Lens/README.md

 - **Groq model deprecation**: the originally-planned model (`llama-3.1-8b-instant`) stopped being available on the account between planning and execution.
 Fixed by querying the live `/models` endpoint directly and switching to `openai/gpt-oss-20b`. `GROQ_MODEL` is an environment variable specifically so this can be swapped without a code change if it happens again.
 - **Unit-distortion bug**: a Finance VP narrative correctly cited a real figure (`$1,309.23`) but appended a spurious "k" (thousands) multiplier, inflating it 1000x.
 Caught by `src/llm_eval.py`'s numeric consistency check, which extracts every dollar figure from every LLM output and verifies it against real evidence-packet fields.
 Documented in `llm_eval.py`'s docstring as the reason that check exists.
-- **Confidence divergence (a finding, not a bug)**: for the low-confidence scenario, the LLM's own self-reported confidence was "high" — the deterministic evidence gate correctly forced it down to `low_confidence_abstain`.
+- **Confidence divergence (a finding, not a bug)**: for the low-confidence scenario, the LLM's own self-reported confidence was "high"-the deterministic evidence gate correctly forced it down to `low_confidence_abstain`.
 This is the concrete, measured justification for the hybrid confidence rule, not a hypothetical.

 ---